napassornl/napassornl.github.io/_posts/2017-11-10-Network-Security.md

 [**Network Monitoring Github**](https://github.com/napassornl/Network-Security)

-This project aims to enhance user protection by creating a Python Network Security program to detect and monitors incoming data packets and block unsecured packets from reaching computer host.
+This is a group project for the Computer Networking class and aims to enhance user protection by creating a Python Network Security program to detect and monitors incoming data packets and flag unsecured packets from reaching computer host.

 # Program Components

 ## Internet Protocol Stack
 When two host are communicating with each other via the Internet, the source host send a message to the destination host through a stack of layers call the Internet Protocol Stack/ Suite.
 The Internet Protocol Suite provides end-to-end data communication from how to packetize data, how to transmit it, how to route it, and how it is received.
 Each individual step is done through a layer in the suite.